rdgrainger/Roco222-Journal/Robotic-Arm.md

 *Servo motor circuit diagram:* https://github.com/rdgrainger/roco222-journal/blob/master/DC-Motor-Project%20resources/Servo%20motor%20design.JPG

 A servo motor utilises position feedback control- The position targeted by the arduino code is compared to the current output position using the error amp.
 If these are different, an error signal is generated and the motor moves in a direction to compensate.
 A control pusle provides the intended position.
 When the comparison is zero (i.e. there is no difference betwenn intended position and current position) the motor stops moving.
-This lets us contol the exact anlge of the motor using arduino commands- demonstrated in the ROS section.
+This lets us contol the exact angle of the motor using arduino commands- demonstrated in the ROS section.

 'photo of connected servo'